vektra/mockery/docs/features.md

 3. Singular location for all config, instead of spread around by `//go:generate` statements
 4. Clean, easy to understand.

+!!! note
+    Most of the meanings of the config options have either changed, or are not used when using `packages`.
+Please refer to this section on config option details.

 ### Examples

 Here is an example configuration set: